-The main campus spans 225 acres set against scenic Mt.
-Clef Ridge in the city of Thousand Oaks.
-At the heart of the beautifully landscaped campus is Kingsmen Park, surrounded by the University’s academic and residential facilities.
+The main campus spans 225 acres set against scenic Mount Clef Ridge in the city of Thousand Oaks.
+At the heart of the beautifully landscaped campus is Kingsmen Park, surrounded by the university’s academic and residential facilities.

 In 1959 the Pederson Ranch, nestled against the rolling hills of the Conejo Valley, began its transformation to today’s dynamic learning community of California Lutheran University.

-Richard Pederson, the son of Norwegian immigrants, donated his scenic ranch “to provide youth the benefits of a Christian education in a day when spiritual values can well decide the course of history.”
+Richard Pederson, the son of Norwegian immigrants, donated his scenic ranch to be used “to cultivate a new crop of fertile, inquiring minds.”
 The ranch now forms the heart of the Thousand Oaks campus.

 California Lutheran College welcomed its first students in 1961.
 The young college’s early commitment to excellence led to its being granted accreditation by the Western Association of Schools and Colleges (WASC) during its first academic year.